lesleyrs/Client3/docs/README.md

 ## Java and C differences + codestyle
 ```
-- the 225 java client has some authentic client bugs which are also present in the C client: disappearing locs (doors/gates), stuck anims, etc
+- the 225 java client has client bugs which are all present in the C client: disappearing locs (doors/gates), stuck sequences (anims), etc
 - errorhost, errorstarted code never runs
 - java has 16 bit char, undefined keychar is 0xffff, pound char doesn't fit in ascii
 - some keycodes differ from java virtual keycodes